Why this species?

-In 2017, the Institute of Botany of the Armenian National Academy of Sciences (NAS RA), Yerevan Botanical Garden of the Institute of Botany of NAS RA and BGCI started a new collaborative initiative to scale up conservation action for S. hajastana.
-The aim of this three-year project is to develop an integrated action plan, comprising:
+Together with our partners – the Yerevan Botanical Garden and the Institute of Botany of the Armenian National Academy of Sciences, we are undertaking collaborative efforts to scale up conservation action for S. hajastana.
+The specific aims of this initiative are to develop an integrated action plan, comprising:

 1) Surveying and inventory of all populations in Armenia;

 2) Establishing living plant and seed collections at Yerevan Botanical Garden and other botanical institutions; and

 3) Designing conservation actions in the wild, in particular targeting populations in the Sevan National Park.